 The EPA has yet to release the fuel economy estimate for the new Ghost, but if the 2020 model is anything to go by, we don’t expect it to be a sip of fuel.
 Once we get a chance, we’ll put the new Ghost through our 200 mile highway fuel economy test and update this story with results.

 While the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS) are unlikely to conduct crash tests on a low-volume, high-dollar trip, we expect Rolls- Royce stepped up his driver assistance game with the 2021 Ghost.
 The outgoing model offered few such features, but the new model should give leaps and bounds in this category.
 Key safety features are likely to include: standard automated emergency braking with pedestrian detection.
 Standard Lane Departure Warning with Lane Keeping Assist.
 Adaptive cruise control available with semi-autonomous driving mode.

 Warranty and maintenance coverage

-No matter how many miles are earned, Rolls-Royce offers warranty and maintenance plans that span four years.
+Like the rest of the Rolls-Royce line, the new Ghost will come with a four-year warranty and maintenance package that does not expire at a certain mileage limit.
 The limited warranty covers 4 years or unlimited miles.
 Powertrain warranty covers 4 years or unlimited miles.
 Free maintenance is covered for 4 years or unlimited miles.